Arize-ai/client_python/src/arize/_generated/api_client/docs/EvaluatorVersion.md

 # EvaluatorVersion

 A versioned snapshot of an evaluator's configuration.
-Exactly one of `template_config` or `code_config` is present.
 The `type` field discriminates the branch and matches the parent evaluator's `type`.

 ## Properties